oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/catalog/website-pricing.rst

 .. note:: The website level configuration has higher priority and overrides the global configuration settings.

 .. important:: Please, be aware that the configuration settings described below are for the default pricing feature (combined price list pricing) that comes out-of-the-box with your OroCommerce application.
-If you have :ref:`flat pricing configured for the whole application <dev-guide-setup-flat-pricing>` (a simple pricing engine without strategies and merges), then the configuration page will have the Display Currency and General/Price List Settings.
-Flat pricing is also available on :ref:`organization <configuration--guide--commerce--configuration--catalog--pricing--organization>` level. :ref:`It is enabled <dev-guide-setup-flat-pricing>` by your system administrator via the console, not the UI.
+If you have :ref:`flat pricing configured for the whole application <dev-guide-setup-flat-pricing>` (a simple pricing engine without strategies and merges), then the configuration options will be simplified (see the example below).
+Flat pricing is also available on the :ref:`organization <configuration--guide--commerce--configuration--catalog--pricing--organization>` level. :ref:`It is enabled <dev-guide-setup-flat-pricing>` by your system administrator via the console, not the UI.

           .. image:: /user/img/system/websites/web_configuration/flat-pricing-website-config.png
              :alt: Website pricing configuration page when flat pricing is enabled